-Figure 26.
+Figure 31.
 The image provided by IntelCenter and presented at USA Today (top-left) and the actual frame from the video (top-right).
-Bottom row shows the 95% ELA for each image.
+Middle row shows the 95% ELA for each image, and bottom row shows LG.

 Observation combined with the 95% ELA shows the order of the modifications.
 The changes, starting with the most recent and working back: